-1. Assistant Professor of Chemistry, Bharath university, Chennai - 73, India
+1 Professor of Chemistry, Bharath university, Chennai - 73, India

-2. Professor of Chemistry, Bharath university, Chennai - 73, India
+2Assistant Professor of Chemistry, Bharath university, Chennai - 73, India

-ABSTRACT: The kinetic study of simple and substituted anils ware studied under various conditions viz., solvent ,oxidants, electrolyte, catalysts and mixture of catalysts and temperature; simple and substituted anils, pyridinium Chloro Chromate(PCC), Pyridinium Dichromate (PDC) were prepared in the laboratory and kinetic study were carried out using Pyridinium dichromate, substrate, perchloric acid and osmium tetraoxide.
+ABSTRACT: Simple and substituted anils were prepared and their kinetics were studied under various conditions viz., solvent ,oxidants, electrolyte, catalysts and mixture of catalysts and temperature; simple and substituted anils, pyridinium Chloro Chromate(PCC), Pyridinium Dichromate (PDC) were prepared in the laboratory and kinetic study were carried out using Pyridinium dichromate, substrate, perchloric acid and osmium tetraoxide.
 The graphs were drawn at all relevant places and results were obtained in full satisfaction.